orfeotoolbox/OTB/Documentation/Cookbook/rst/Supported_Sensors.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When reading a HDF dataset, one needs to select the right subdataset
-using the :doc:`Extended filenames` ``&sdataidx=<(int)idx>``.
-For
+using the :ref:`Extended Filename <extended-filename-sdataidx>`
-example, in some CosmoSkyMed products, the first subDataset is a
+``&sdataidx=<(int)idx>``.
+For example, in some CosmoSkyMed products,
-quicklook, and the actual product is the second subdataset.
+the first subDataset is a quicklook, and the actual product is the
+second subdataset.

 Vector data
 -------------

 OTB can read all vorctor format supported by ORG.
-But the writting
+But the writing
 process is a little tricky.
 OTB implements two ways of dealing with
 writting vector data.
 The first one uses OGR::Datasource.
 The second
 one uses otb::VectorData.
 Depending on which class is used by the